freedomofpress/securedrop/docs/install.md

 * `APP_IP`: The IP address of the `App Server` that you have set up.
 * `MONITOR_IP`: The IP address of the `Monitor Server` that you have set up (the one you are SSHed into).
 * `SSH_USERS`: A list of Linux users that will SSH into this server.
 Note that the installation script will disable SSHing as the root account, so you must have a non-root account set up on the server that you plan on using to administer this server.
 * `SMTP_SERVER`: The `Monitor Server` can send email updates.
-This is the IP of your external SMTP server.
+This is the hostname of your external SMTP server.
+At the moment SMTP authentication isn't supported.
 * `EMAIL_DISTRO`: The email address to send email alerts to.
 * `EMAIL_FROM`: The "From" address of email alerts.